Foreign Object Surgery Cost (When It Becomes an Emergency)

 - Cat with ribbon, thread, or string hanging from mouth or visible at rectum — do NOT pull it.
 Emergency vet immediately.
 Linear foreign bodies cause intestinal perforations with any traction.

-- Pet seemed fine for 2–3 days after ingestion but now suddenly unwell — delayed obstruction is common.
-Objects can move through the stomach and become lodged further along days later.
-Sudden vomiting days after known ingestion warrants emergency X-rays.
+- Pet seemed fine for several days after swallowing something but is now suddenly unwell — delayed onset after known ingestion warrants prompt emergency evaluation

 What This Usually Means